SlowinskiPiotr/MorrisLecarDDE/README.md

 # MorrisLecarDDE

-Repository with code used to for numerical bifurcation analysis and simulations presented in: "Robust spike timing in a self-coupled excitable cell with delay".
+Repository with code used to perform numerical bifurcation analysis and run simulations presented in: "Robust spike timing in a self-coupled excitable cell with delay".
 Preprint availible at ...

 The analysis was performed using the DDE-BIFTOOL v3.1.1 package (http://ddebiftool.sourceforge.net) in Matlab R2020a on macOS 10.14.6.